Venom-Biochem-Lab/venome/DEVELOPMENT.md

 ## Running the Development Servers

 It's very simple!
-You need two terminals open though.
+You need two terminals open:

 On the first terminal, run the backend